President Trump's First Hours In Office

 The Justice Department also requested, and was granted, a delay for an initial hearing on a sweeping police reform agreement with the Baltimore Police Department.
 This comes just over a week after the city of Baltimore and the Justice department announced that they had reached a long-sought deal to attempt to mend the broken trust between the community and police after the death of Freddie Gray, and address systemic problems of excessive force and discrimination a DOJ investigation found in an investigation.

-Another decision from the Department of Justice concluded Friday that the appointing of President Trump's son-in-law Jared Kushner to a White House position did not fall under the prohibition of nepotism, because of the president's special hiring authority.
+In an opinion from the Office of Legal Council, it concluded Friday that the appointing of President Trump's son-in-law Jared Kushner to a White House position did not fall under the prohibition of nepotism, because of the president's special hiring authority.
 Kushner stands behind the new president in photos as he signs his first executive order — beside another new addition to the Oval Office: gold drapes.